jypark0/hugo-academic/content/authors/admin/_index.md

 user_groups: []
 ---

-I am a Ph.D. student at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) at Northeastern University, advised by Professor [Lawson Wong](https://www.ccs.neu.edu/home/lsw/).
+I am a Ph.D. student at the [GRAIL Lab](https://www.ccs.neu.edu/home/lsw/grail.html) and Geometric Learning Lab at Northeastern University, co-advised by [Lawson Wong](https://www.ccs.neu.edu/home/lsw/) and [Robin Walters](https://www.khoury.northeastern.edu/people/robin-walters/).
 I received my B.S. and M.S. at KAIST and researched prediction models for complex semiconductor tools.
 Before coming to Northeastern, I worked as a software engineer and systems administrator at Samsung Electronics.
 Previously I've worked on multiresolution tensor models for spatial modeling and on using generative models as priors for inverse imaging problems.
-I am currently interested in model-based reinforcment learning and representation learning.
+I am currently interested in model-based reinforcement learning and how to use equivariant neural networks effectively for efficient learning.